Civil-Service-Human-Resources/csl-service/README.md

 CSL Business logic API service which:

-* Accepts requests from CSL UI
-* Exposes secured endpoints (Endpoints are secured using oAuth2.0 token created using csl identity-service)
+* Exposes secured endpoints (Endpoints are secured using oAuth2.0 token created using csl identity-service).
-* Actuator is included to monitor the application health and other runtime parameters
+* Actuator is included to monitor the application health and other runtime parameters.
+* Accepts requests from CSL UI.
+* Calls Rustici engine and other CSL backend applications to creat the business response.

 ### Build using: